9 Stimulating Games for Brain Injury Patients That Enhance Recovery

 Time with a speech therapist is extremely valuable during recovery, especially if you struggle with communication, critical thinking, or memory after brain injury.
 Insurance typically covers speech therapy for a fixed amount of time.
 But once it’s over, recovery is in your hands.

-That’s why two speech therapists came together to create the CT Speech & Cognitive therapy app.
-It contains over 100,000 cognitive exercises that are all available right from your phone or tablet.
+That’s why a team of neuroscientists and clinicians from Boston University created the CT Speech & Cognitive Therapy app.
+Designed for those recovering from stroke, TBI, or living with neurological conditions, the app contains over 100,000 cognitive exercises that are all available right from your phone or tablet.
+That’s like having a speech therapist by your side whenever you want!

 This app is the perfect fit if you want to improve your speaking, memory, or general mental sharpness.
-Best of all, it’s affordable at just $29.99/month.
+And, it’s affordable at just $29.99/month!

-Click here to learn more about the CT app »
+Click here to learn more about the CT app

 See what Miriam said about the CT Speech & Cognitive Therapy app: